jrehor/kcc/README.md

 0 1 2 3 4
 ```

-The enlightening fact about vectors is that most operations you would expect to work for atoms work equally well for vectors, too:
+The first enlightening fact about vectors is that most operations you expect to work for atoms work equally well for vectors, too:

 ```q
  a-b             /pairwise substraction